GovTechSG/ship-hats-overview/how-to-setup-and-scan-sample-pipeline.md

 # How to set up a simple pipeline to check out and scan the sample application
-This tutorial is to guide you in setting up a simple pipeline to check out and scan the sample application in SHIP-HATS.
+This tutorial is to guide you in setting up a simple pipeline using Javascript to check out and scan the sample application in SHIP-HATS.

 ## What is a Continuous Integration?
 Continuous Integration(CI) is a software engineering approach where developers merge the code into a shared code repository and then verified by automated build and testing.